fdm-monster/fdm-monster/docs/ENVIRONMENT_SETUP.md

 - SAFEMODE_ENABLED **Safely start 3DPF: without any task being run to avoid crashes.**
 > SAFEMODE_ENABLED=true
 ## The `.env` file
 A very simple text file with a variable per line.
-The following `.env` is often already enough to make sure OctoFarm works as you like:
+The following `.env` is often already enough to make sure 3DPF works as you like:
 ```
 MONGO=mongodb://127.0.0.1:27017/3dpf
 SERVER_PORT=4000